bconc/spin-study-in-O4b/README.md

 This repository holds code and data release products behind the paper "Gravitational waves reveal the pair-instability mass gap and constrain nuclear burning in massive stars", https://arxiv.org/pdf/2509.04637.
+The analysis takes roughly one day to complete on a standard PC, but can be significantly sped up using GPU acceleration when available.

 The provided packages are largely based on the code found at this link: https://github.com/tcallister/gwtc3-spin-studies.